yihzo/ch7-group-pc/README.md

 requirements of each group:

-powerpoint
-visualization/animating
-code examples
-quia practice
-quia test
-evaluation of each team member
+powerpoint, visualization/animating, code examples, quia practice, quia test, evaluation of each team member